DavidZliu/DavidZliu.github.io/_includes/about/en.md

 >>>
-An ordinary man with passion to Data.
+An ordinary man with passion for Data.